sahandhdz/CUDA-PMPP/Chapter_2/README.md

 #### 2. Assume that we want to use each thread to calculate two adjacent elements of  a vector addition.
-What would be the expression for mapping the thread/block indices to the data index (i) of the first element to ocessed by a thread?
+What would be the expression for mapping the thread/block indices to the data index (i) of the first element to accessed by a thread?

 In this case, the number of required threads should ne halved.
 So we can write the kernel function as: